Cloud Dough is a wonderful sensory tool. It is super soft, mouldable and fluffy that makes it almost an instant hit with children.

 But what really earns it the bonus points, from parents, is how easy it is to make cloud dough at home and boost cognitive learning through sensorial play!

-Just 5 minutes (or less) plus 2 staple ingredients from your home and your sensory dough is ready!
+Just 5 minutes (or less) plus 2 staple ingredients from your home and your DIY sensory cloud dough is ready!

 Table of Contents:

 Cloud dough is a favourite among children because not only is it fun to play with but also easy and fun to make.
 Kids love to make their own playthings as it gives them a sense of accomplishment and boosts their confidence.